denistakeda/articles/003_typescript_adt.md

 TypeScript (they are called
 [discriminated
 unions](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions)
 here).
-Quite a usefull instrument to model our domain model and underestimated in favor of classes.
+Quite a useful instrument to model our domain model and underestimated in favor of classes.

 ## Modules instead of classes

-In the OOP world we have quite a deligent way to encapsulate the inner details of data manipulations, these are public/protected/private modificators.
-Using this we can easy hide implementation details under a fence of classes.
+In the OOP world we have quite a diligent way to encapsulate the inner details of data manipulations, these are public/protected/private modificators.
+Using this we can easily hide implementation details under a fence of classes.

-First time I tried to use functional programming paradigm in Typescript, I did't know how to do this sort of thing in the right way, but turns out there is nothing too fancy here, we already have everything we need for that.
+First time I tried to use functional programming paradigm in Typescript, I didn't know how to do this sort of thing in the right way, but turns out there is nothing too fancy here, we already have everything we need for that.

 In languages like Haskell or Elm people often use modules for similar purposes.
 The idea is quite simple here, module is a file, often centralized around a single type.
 Managing the access rights is done by exporting or not exporting functions and types.
-Funcion or type that is exported considered public.
+Function or type that is exported considered public.
 Here an example: